ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 ### December 2022
 {: dec-2022}

-- You can now get new errors about undefined response codes through new service endpoint response codes that are added for the latest security checks.
+- You can now get new error messages for undefined response codes for new service endpoint response codes.

 ### September 2022
 {: sept-2022}